 - b) Deferred income taxes: Deferred income tax assets are recognized for the future income tax consequences attributable to temporary differences between the financial statement carrying value of assets and liabilities and their respective tax bases.
 Deferred income tax assets and liabilities are measured using enacted income tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The calculation of current and deferred income taxes requires management to make estimates and assumptions and to exercise a certain amount of judgment.
 The income tax bases of assets and liabilities are based upon the interpretation of income tax legislation across various jurisdictions.
 The deferred income tax assets and liabilities are also impacted by expectations about future operating results and the timing for reversal of temporary differences as well as possible audits of tax filings by the regulatory authorities.
 In accessing the realizability of deferred income tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax assets, projected future taxable income and tax planning strategies in making this assessment.
-The Company has recorded deferred tax assets as at March 31, 2020 of \$ 2,602,000. - c) Investment tax credits: In the normal course of operations, the Company's Scientific Research & Experimental Development (SR&ED) expense claims are subject to review by federal and provincial government authorities.
-Reviews of certain of the Company's SR&ED claims are incomplete at September 30, 2019 and as such, amounts disclosed may be subject to change, pending the outcome of such reviews.
+The Company has recorded deferred tax assets as at March 31, 2020 of \$ 2,410,000. - c) Investment tax credits: In the normal course of operations, the Company's Scientific Research & Experimental Development (SR&ED) expense claims are subject to review by federal and provincial government authorities.